 The licensed H2S concentration for the CER Pipeline is 0% H2S and the pipeline has a maximum calculated thermal radiation EPZ of 206m.
-The NorthRiver Tupper Main Gas Plant has a calculated EPZ of 1.2km.
+The NorthRiver Tupper Main Gas Plant has a calculated facility storage EPZ of 1.2km.
+Refer to the "Tupper Main Gas Plant" tab for more information.